dikortis/LetsTalkETC/Episodes/Episode_4.md

 **Carlo Vicari:**
 i thinking
-everybody thank you later thanks for helping uh and thanks for joining us guys tonight take care take care thank you goodbye you
+everybody thank you later thanks for helping and thanks for joining us guys tonight take care take care thank you goodbye